 How much does it cost to receive the emergency text messages?

 If you provide the number to your SMS text-enabled cell phone, the only cost is the amount your cell phone company may charge you to receive a text message.
 However, Pace University will ONLY use the Connect-Ed system for emergency notifications, not routine communications or announcements.
 Your number will be removed automatically from the system if you are no longer a student or employee of the university.

-You should provide telephone numbers, cell phone numbers and e-mail addresses that will enable the University to reach you in an emergency.
-You can store up to five phone numbers and two e-mail addresses in the system’s database.
-You may elect to add a parent/guardian or spouse/domestic partner to provide your loved ones with information.
+You can provide telephone numbers, cell phone numbers, and email addresses that will enable the University to reach you in an emergency.
+You can store up to five phone numbers and two email addresses in the system’s database.

 The system delivers messages to phones and SMS independently and simultaneously.
 Therefore, it will be delivered to all your available phone numbers at the same time.
 It’s possible you could receive them concurrently, but depending on your mobile and landline providers, the times may vary.